 1992 Finalist for the Albert Schweitzer Award, Cambridge, MA

-Connie has served on numerous statewide and local boards including the Massachusetts Mental Health Counselor’s Association, the Michigan Association of Professional Psychologists, Parenting University Board, Child Abuse Council, and the S.S.
-Milwaukee Clipper Preservation, Inc. and more.
-She currently volunteers with the Suicide Prevention Coalition and Suicide Review Team in her area and on the board of her neighborhood association.
+Connie has served on numerous statewide and local boards including the Massachusetts Mental Health Counselor’s Association, the Michigan Association of Professional Psychologists, Parenting University Board, Child Abuse Council, S.S.
+Milwaukee Clipper Preservation, Inc. Board, neighborhood association boards, and more.
+She currently volunteers with the Suicide Prevention Coalition in her local area.

 Connie enjoys spending time with her family, learning new things, meeting new people, playing the piano and stringed instruments, traveling, and photography.
 She loves contributing to the well-being of her community and her world.

 “I have had the privilege of working with Connie Nesbary during her time at Henry Ford Behavioral Health Systems. …..
 She has shown an ability to work with very traumatized patients that is not so common in the mental health field.”
 Al Garmo, M.D.

 “Ms. Nesbary has demonstrated considerable clinical knowledge and skills in her work with individuals and families….
 It is apparent that she cares about the clients she works with and respects that each has specific strengths that can be brought to bear in joint problem-solving.”
 Debra Kade, MSW CSW, Development Centers Inc.